antogc/antaeus/README.md

 Logs could be processed by a stack like ELK (ElasticSearch, Logstash and Kibana).

 For metrics, a stack based on Prometheus and Grafana.

+<ins> Database </ins>

+Another improvement would be moving from an in-memory database to a real relational one, I will say Postgres because it is the one I have the most experience with.

 <ins> Circuit breaker </ins>